-When you move to a new place, it can take time to make new companions and friends, which may bring about feelings of loneliness or boredom.
+Moving to a new place can take time to make new companions and friends, which may bring about feelings of loneliness or boredom.

 Coliving communities completely squash this problem.
 From the moment you move in, they welcome you into their home with open arms.
 You’ll immediately meet your community host and roommates and begin forming friendships.

 Shortly thereafter, you’ll have a chance to attend your first community-sponsored event where you’ll get to know your housemates better and start to form deeper bonds.